erickcestari/mining-bitcoin/README.md

-# Mine a block - Vinteum challenge
+# Mine a block - BDL Vinteum challenge 2024

 The goal of this project is to remine the mythic block 170 containing the first bitcoin transaction ever from Satoshi to Hal Finney.